 Clauser Family Scholarship: Established by Allan D. Clauser, Class of 1950, and supported by his wife, son, Allan Jr. ’81, and friends, this fund is used for the benefit of a student from Montgomery County, Indiana.

 Albert M. Cole Scholarship: This scholarship was endowed by a bequest from Mr. Cole and is given to students desiring to enter the teaching profession.

 Jeanne C. and W. Dale Compton Scholarship: Endowed by gifts from Dr. and Mrs. Compton and the Ford Motor Company, this fund supports scholarships for students who plan majors in Division I (science/math).

-Don and Marilyn Cory Scholarship: This award provides a support for a student who merits financial need, as best determined by the Wabash College Office of Financial Aid.
+Don and Marilyn Cory Scholarship: This award provides support for a student who merits financial need, as best determined by the Wabash College Office of Financial Aid.
 As strong proponents of education, Cory Family members pursued careers as public educators in Indiana.

 Crabbs-Shaw Family Fund: Established in honor and memory of four Wabash generations of the Crabbs-Shaw family, this fund is to be used for faculty salaries or student scholarships.